 "Article 12(b) and subparagraph (a) of the first paragraph of Article 14 of Directive 95/46 are to be interpreted as meaning that, when appraising the conditions for the application of those provisions, it should inter alia be examined whether the data subject has a right that the information in question relating to him personally should, at this point in time, no longer be linked to his name by a list of results displayed following a search made on the basis of his name, without it being necessary in order to find such a right that the inclusion of the information in question in that list causes prejudice to the data subject.
 As the data subject may, in the light of his fundamental rights under Articles 7 and 8 of the Charter, request that the information in question no longer be made available to the general public on account of its inclusion in such a list of results, those rights override, as a rule, not only the economic interest of the operator of the search engine but also the interest of the general public in having access to that information upon a search relating to the data subject’s name.
 However, that would not be the case if it appeared, for particular reasons, such as the role played by the data subject in public life, that the interference with his fundamental rights is justified by the preponderant interest of the general public in having, on account of its inclusion in the list of results, access to the information in question."

-You'll sound great when you'll drop "Privacy by Design" at your next Client meeting.
-Unless you're a scholar or an attorney practicing data privacy for a leaving, chances are that you and most of your Clients never heard of Article 25 of the GDPR that sets privacy settings at a high level by default.
+You'll sound great when you'll drop "Privacy by Design" at your next meeting with your engineers.
+Unless you're an attorney practicing data privacy for a leaving, chances are that you never heard of Article 25 of the GDPR that requires your engineers set privacy settings at a high level by default.

-Your average Client does not necessarily sell anything online in the EU, but you want to be able to explain that "design thing" is simply making sure your Client's whole data processing lifecycle complies with the GDPR, from collecting personal information to share it with Big Data for a buck.
-You'll be happy to tell your Client that he should start thinking to only process personal information when necessary for a specific purpose.
-Then you can refill the drinks and talk Dodgers, Cubs or Cardinals.
-Or maybe Football and fantasy drafts (not the soccer we play in Europe, but that tough game you guys play only in the US).
+Your company does not necessarily sell anything online in the EU, but you want to be able to explain to your Board and your Chief Information Officer that "Privacy by Design" simply means to make sure your whole data processing life-cycle complies with the GDPR, from collecting personal information in the EU to share it with Big Data in the US (or elsewhere) for a buck.
+You'd be smart to explain why your marketing team should start thinking to process personal information only when necessary for a specific purpose.
+Then everyone can go for that Happy Hour on Friday, refill the drinks and talk Dodgers, Cubs or Cardinals.

 The DPO has critical advisory role and responsibility to companies of all sizes processing personal data from EU nationals.
-He is the point-person for the 27 EU data protection authorities and supervises the respect and handling of requests regarding the exercise of EU individuals’ rights.
-As the GDPR puts it, he is “designated on the basis of professional qualities” with expert knowledge in national and EU data protection laws and practices and an indepth understanding of the GDPR.
+He supervises the respect and handling of requests regarding the exercise of EU individuals’ rights.
+As the GDPR puts it, he is “designated on the basis of professional qualities” with expert knowledge in national and EU data protection laws and practices and an in-depth understanding of the GDPR.

-He also trains your Client's staff on proper data handling practices, stays current with always changing privacy laws and evangelize data privacy culture in implementing the GDPR data protection program.
-He recommends wether or not to prepare a Data Protection Impact Assessment (DPIA) and to verify if it meets GDPR requirements, and acts independently of your Client' C-suite executives when investigating privacy or cybersecurity complaints from EU users, and to cooperate with national data protection authorities.
+He also trains company staff on proper data handling practices, stays current with always changing privacy laws and evangelize data privacy culture in implementing the GDPR data protection program.
+He recommends whether or not to prepare a Data Protection Impact Assessment (DPIA) and to verify if it meets GDPR requirements, and acts independently of C-suite executives when investigating privacy or cybersecurity complaints from EU users, and cooperates with national data protection authorities.
+Your California-licensed attorney cannot match the competence and profile of EU-licensed attorneys specialized in privacy matters with post-JD diploma in EU online laws and data privacy.

 This job requires strong ethical responsibilities to maintain independence and avoid conflicts of interest.
-European lawyers specialised in data privacy with information and communications technology expertise are particularily well suited for the job, whether in-house or as an outsourced DPO.
+European-licensed attorneys specialized in data privacy with information and communications technology expertise are particularly well suited for the job, whether in-house at your EU subsidiary or as your outsourced DPO in the US.

-The "right to be forgotten" gave rise to a new "right to seek erasure" with the GDPR, where EU online users can request erasure of their personal information under several grounds, including when the business interests of the data controller (think Google, FB, etc., and don't forget to look the part when you call your Client a 'data controller') is overridden by the interest or the fundamental right of an EU data subject (another expression to add to your dining vocabulary to look smarter than your four-year Associates) whom personal data needs to be protected.
+The "right to be forgotten" gave rise to a new "right to seek erasure" under the GDPR, where EU online users can request erasure of their personal information under several grounds, including when the business interests of the data controller (think Google, FB, etc., and don't forget to look the part when you call your Company a 'data controller') is overridden by the interest or the fundamental right of an EU data subject (another expression to add to your dining vocabulary to look on the ball) whom personal data needs to be protected.

-At this point, your Client may ask the difference between the Right to be forgotten and the Right to seek erasure.
+At this point, your CEO may ask the difference between the Right to be forgotten and the Right to seek erasure.
 Remember Johnny Depp telling Sometimes it just means, ‘forget about it'?
-Well, your best educated answer might well be the same: sometimes, the Right to seek erasure just means the Right to be forgotten.
-The GDPR people tried hard to look creative and not to plagiarize the European Court of Justice.
+Well, your best educated guess might well be: Sometimes, the Right to seek erasure just means the Right to be forgotten.
+The GDPR people tried hard to look creative and not to plagiarize the European Court of Justice' legalese.

-By Spring 2018, those of your Clients dealing with personal information of EU nationals need to thoroughly maintain accurate internal records of all stages of their entire data life-cycle.
+By Spring 2018, if your Company is dealing with personal information of EU nationals, you need to thoroughly maintain accurate internal records of all stages of their entire data life-cycle.
 Although some software solutions provide some technical support to meet that requirement, the Data Protection Officer is the person responsible to meet the GDPR record keeping requirements that involves pulling data activities from many departments and affiliates.

-Your Clients must demonstrate by May 25, 2018 that they have considered high-quality and reliable technology to monitor their systems for unauthorized access or changes in real time, and/or opted for the anonymisation and encryption of personal data during all transmissions.
-Their Data Protection Officer will make sure these functions are actually occurring, as required by Article 32 of the GDPR:
+Your Company must demonstrate by May 25, 2018 that it has considered high-quality and reliable technology to monitor its systems for unauthorized access or changes in real time, and/or opted for the anonymisation and encryption of personal data during all transmissions.
+Your in-house or outsourced Data Protection Officer will make sure these functions are actually occurring, as required by Article 32 of the GDPR:

 Article 32 - Security Processing